dcooney/react-npm-starter/README.md

 ## Available Scripts

-From the project directory, you can run the following scripts with `npm` or `yarn`:
+From the project directory, you can run the following scripts with `npm` or `yarn`.

 | Script                | Usage                                                                                                                          |
 |---------------------- |------------------------------------------------------------------------------------------------------------------------------- |